Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The key to fixing this lies in redefining structures in the Python C API to be _opaque structs_.
 An [opaque struct](https://benjamintoll.com/2022/08/31/on-opaque-data-types-in-c/#creating-a-typedef) is a C type defined so that pointers to an instance can't be dereferenced; the only valid way to interact with it is to pass those pointers to functions in a C API, rather than accessing struct fields directly.
-Struct fields are only accessed across the C API boundary, in the implementation of the funcion.
+Struct fields are only accessed across the C API boundary, in the implementation of the function.

 To make that concrete, what if the public definition of `PyObject` looked like this: